 The present discussion has demonstrated the comparison performance of initial and optimize the design of single-phase 4slot-8pole PMFSM design for electric bike applications.
 The comparison was made under load and no-load condition that contains few analyses.
-Successively, the optimized motor has greater performance compared to initial design which reduced permanent magnet weight and better torque performance.
-The optimized PMFSM motor design has increased the performance of output torque to 18% whereas, at the same time, the weight of permanent magnet is decreased by up to 20%.
+Successively, the optimized motor has greater performance compared to the initial design which reduced permanent magnet weight and better torque performance.
+The optimized PMFSM motor design has increased the performance of output torque to 18% whereas, at the same time, the weight of the permanent magnet is decreased by up to 20%.
 Therefore, according to a lessening in PM weight, the motor is lightweight and potentially to reduce the cost of the motor.
 In the final analysis, it can be summarized with all the analytical surveys that the optimized design of PMFSM with 4slot-8pole is one of the influential design motors for electric bike applications.
-It is foreseeable that more interesting researches would be devoted to the PMFS machines, especially on the aspects of less PM, easy and inexpensive manufacturing, and further optimization.
+More important research is expected to be devoted to PMFS machines, in particular on the aspects of less PM, simple and affordable manufacturing, and further optimization.